Browse

 Arthritis is common in older dogs and certain breeds, causing joint pain, stiffness, and reduced mobility.
 It is a degenerative joint disease that can significantly impact a dog's quality of life.

-• Weight Management: Maintain a healthy weight to reduce stress on joints.
+• Weight management: Maintain a healthy weight to reduce stress on joints.
 Overweight dogs are more prone to arthritis due to the extra burden on their joints.

-• Low-Impact Exercise: Provide low-impact exercises such as swimming to keep your dog active without stressing their joints.
+• Low-impact exercise: Provide low-impact exercises such as swimming to keep your dog active without stressing their joints.
 Regular, gentle exercise helps maintain joint flexibility and muscle strength.

-Fleas and Ticks
+Fleas and ticks

 Fleas and ticks are more than just pests; they pose significant health risks, including skin infections, and can transmit diseases like Lyme disease, Rocky Mountain spotted fever, and ehrlichiosis.
+Proper flea medication for dogs is essential to prevent infestations and keep your pup safe.
+Dogs and ticks are a common concern, especially for those who spend time in wooded or grassy areas, making prevention key.

-• Regular Checks: Inspect your dog for fleas and ticks after outdoor activities, especially during peak season (spring and summer).
+• Regular checks: Inspect your dog for fleas and ticks after outdoor activities, especially during peak season (spring and summer).

-• Clean Environment: Maintain a clean living space, including regular washing of your dog’s bedding and toys.
+• Clean environment: Maintain a clean living space, including regular washing of your dog’s bedding and toys.
 Vacuum carpets and furniture frequently to remove eggs and larvae.

 Diabetes